Daraa Governorate: Lesser fighting and sporadic reconciliation efforts (2018–2024)

-Rebel resurgence (2024–present)
+Rebel resurgence (2024)

 The Southern Front launched an offensive on 29 November 2024 to capture the entire Daraa governorate.
 On the 6 December 2024, the Southern Front announced a military alliance with various Druze rebel groups, creating the Southern Operations Room.
 As of the 8 December 2024, the Southern Operations Room fully controlled Daraa Governorate.

+Continued hostilities (2024-present)

+Israeli invasion (2024-present)

-On 23 February 2025, Israeli Prime Minister Benjamin Netanyahu demanded the complete demilitarization of southern Syria in the provinces of Daraa, Quneitra and Suweyda, and the withdrawal of Syrian forces from Syrian territory south of Damascus.
+On 8 December 2024, Israeli soldiers crossed into the UN-buffer zone in violation of the 1974 Agreement on Disengagement between Israel and Syria, invading the Quneitra and Daraa governorates.
+Israeli Army Radio cited a need to strengthen its border with Syria as justification for the invasion, and claiming that the agreement reached under the Assad regime was no longer in affect.
+On 23 February 2025, Israeli Prime Minister Benjamin Netanyahu demand the complete demilitarization of southern Syria in the provinces of Daraa, Quneitra and Suweyda, and the withdrawal of Syrian forces from Syrian territory south of Damascus.

+Clashes with Assad Loyalists (2025)

-Clashes broke out in the city in March 2025.
+Clashes broke out on 4 March 2025 between the then-newly-appointed Syrian caretaker government and Assad loyalists in the city of As-Sanamayn.
+Clashes had died down by 6 March with the victory of the caretaker government.

 Governance

 Districts

 The governorate is divided into three districts (manatiq).
 The districts are further divided into 17 sub-districts (nawahi):